kamilsk/algobox/README.md

 > # algo
 >
-> 👨‍💻 My work is related to computer science courses on algorithms and data structures.
+> 👨‍💻 My progress in courses related to computer science, algorithms, and data structures.

 ## Courses